-Once the diarrhea goes away, you may return to your normal diet.
-Just be sure to add dairy products, caffeinated beverages and high-fiber foods cautiously.
+You may return to your normal diet as you feel you can tolerate it.
+Add dairy products, caffeinated beverages and high-fiber foods cautiously.

 Preparing for your appointment

 Call a doctor if you have diarrhea that is severe, lasts more than a few days or is bloody.
 If you are traveling, call an embassy or consulate for help locating a doctor.
-Other signs that you should seek medical attention include a fever of 102 F (39 C) or higher, persistent vomiting, and signs of severe dehydration, including a dry mouth, muscle cramps, decreased urine output or fatigue.
+Other signs that you should seek medical attention include:

 If you have diarrhea and you've just returned home from a trip abroad, share that trip information with your doctor when you call to make an appointment.